Let's celebrate together "Visit Nepal 2023", Get amazing discount for group travelers!

 Hot showers are available but have an additional cost, and electricity is also available at a cost.
 It is recommended to bring your own power bank or a portable solar charger to avoid the charges.

-It is important to have proper travel insurance before embarking on the Langtang trek, as it is not covered by the insurance of the trekking agency.
-Make sure to have insurance that covers trekking at high altitudes and the cost of helicopter rescue in case of emergency.
-Check World Nomads
+Before starting the Langtang trek, it is crucial to have adequate travel insurance because the trekking agency's insurance does not cover it.
+Make sure to have insurance that covers trekking at high altitudes and the cost of helicopter rescue in an emergency.
+Check World Nomads for Nepal Travel Insurance

 Safety in Nepal and while trekking the Langtang Valley

 In summary, Nepal is generally considered safe for tourists, but it's important to stay informed about current events and avoid any protests.
-Keep valuables hidden and consider storing them in a locker provided by a trekking company.
-Follow your guide's instructions in the event of natural disasters and immediately inform them if you feel unwell.
-The village of Langtang, which was affected by the 2015 earthquake, is currently being rebuilt and trekkers will be lodging in a nearby community.
-If you haven't watched AfterShock on NetFlix then get some idea about it.
+Keep valuables hidden and think about storing them in a locker that a trekking company will provide.
+Follow your guide's instructions in the event of a natural disaster and immediately inform them if you feel unwell.
+The village of Langtang, which was affected by the 2015 earthquake, is currently being rebuilt, and trekkers will be lodging in a nearby community.
+If you haven't watched AfterShock on Netflix, then get some idea about it.

-How the Trek across the Langtang Valley proceeds each day?
+How does the trek across the Langtang Valley proceed each day?